AugustArnstad/BayesianVariableImportance/README.md

 plots_pois <- BayesianVariableImportance::plot_samples(samples_pois)
 ```

+## Vignettes

+### Usage example
-A worked example for simulated data can be found in the BVI Usage.Rmd file.
+A worked example on relative variable importance calculations for simulated data can be found in the BVI Usage.Rmd file.

+### Real data analysis
+A study on the heritability of phenotypic traits in house sparrows is conducted in the file Animal_model.Rmd.
+Please read the method, results and discussion part of my masters thesis for a full description of the study.

-## Simulation study
+### Simulation study
 A full simulation study, which has been described, reported and discussed in my master thesis, can be found in the file Simulation study.Rmd

-## Case studies
+### Case studies
 A case study, following the vignette of the `rptR` package, which has been described, reported and discussed in my master thesis, can be found in the file Stoffel_comparison.Rmd

-## Real data analysis
+### Comparing the BVI method to the Dirichlet and Generalized Decomposition priors on $R^2$
-A study on the heritability of phenotypic traits in house sparrows is conducted in the file Animal_model.Rmd.
-Please read the method, results and discussion part of my masters thesis for a full description of the study.
+A comparison of the BVI method to the Dirichlet and Generalized Decomposition priors on $R^2$ can be found in the R2D2_GDR2.R file.
+The R2D2 and GDR2 methods decompose the $R^2$ value, and in that sense can be seen as variable importance methods.
+However, they were not originally intended to be.
+Nonetheless, we have used the methods in such a way that the output is analogous to the BVI method.
+Please read the method, results and discussion part of my masters thesis for more details and references to the original papers.

 ## Documentation
 Further documentation and function references can be found within the package.
 Use the standard R help and documentation commands to access detailed information about each function.